crossplane-contrib/crossplane-migrator/README.md

 ## Known Issues

-- Output `metadata` fields contain a `creationTimestamp`
 - The migrator attempts to be as accurate as possible in mapping the fields but has not been fully tested.
-The [test_suite](convert/converter_test.go) validates conformance
+The [test_suite](convert/converter_test.go) attempts to cover all cases.
+- The generated `DeploymentRuntimeConfig` has the same `Name:` as the ControllerConfig
+- Output `metadata` fields contain a `creationTimestamp`.
+This is a known Kubernetes issue that may be addressed via PR <https://github.com/kubernetes/kubernetes/pull/120757> merged in October 2023.
+Until upstream tooling is updated, remove the field from manifests.